theteknocat/drupal-updater/README.md

 Options:

-* `--uri=example.com` - Required.
+* `<uri>` - Optional.
 Must match a URI in the drupalup.sites.yml file.
+If not supplied, all available sites will be listed for the user to choose the one to rollback.

-The rollback process will fail if the source is not currently on the updates branch or there is no database backup file found.
+The rollback process will fail if the source is not currently on either the updates or master branch or there is no database backup file found.

+## Composer and Drush

+The script will only be able to work if both of these